Mano Po 2: My Home: Plot

-After Erickson allows Lean, as Antonio's first-born son, to lead the funeral honors, Belinda resolves to prevent Antonio's other children from receiving their inheritance.
-Her insinuations lead to his brother, Johnson, who is married to a now-paralyzed Janet, to frame Sol for Antonio's murder, leading to her arrest by corrupt policemen.
-A suspicious Grace, who is sympathetic to Sol and LuShui, investigates and discovers the truth, leading to Johnson and his accomplices' arrest and Sol's release.
-Janet, who grew up hating Sol, leaves Johnson and reconciles with her mother, while Belinda denies involvement and narrowly avoids being charged herself.
+After Erickson allows Lean, as Antonio's first-born son, to become chief mourner, Belinda resolves to prevent Antonio's other children from receiving their inheritance.
+Her insinuations lead to her brother, Johnson, since married to a now-paralyzed Janet, to frame Sol for Antonio's murder, leading to her arrest by corrupt policemen.
+A suspicious Grace, sympathetic to Sol and LuShui, investigates and discovers the truth, leading to Johnson and his accomplices' arrest and Sol's release.
+Janet, who grew up hating Sol, leaves Johnson and reconciles with her mother as Belinda denies involvement and narrowly avoids being charged herself.

-Grace tells Lean and Sol that while investigating, she learned from a friend of Antonio's that he had finally acknowledged Lean as his son after running a DNA test on him, and had revised his will to give part of his estate to Lean to atone for his absence.
-Lean forgives Antonio after reading an emotional letter addressed to him by his father shortly before his death.
-As Sol and LuShui's families celebrate New Year's Eve together, Erickson, stressed out by the family conflict and by Belinda warning off Yna, fatally shoots himself in front of his mother, plunging Belinda into depression.
+Grace tells Lean and Sol that while investigating, she learned from a friend of Antonio's that he had finally acknowledged Lean as his son after running a DNA test, and had revised his will to give part of his estate to Lean to atone for his absence.
+Lean forgives Antonio after reading an emotional letter addressed to him by his father shortly before the latter’s death.
+As Sol and LuShui's families celebrate New Year's Eve together, Erickson, distressed by the family conflict and by Belinda threatening Yna, fatally shoots himself in front of his mother, plunging Belinda into depression.
 She is later comforted by Sol and LuShui.

-A year later, Ingrid returns with Antonio's grandchild as Sol, LuShui and a contrite Belinda celebrate the New Year together with their now-reconciled families.
+A year later, Ingrid returns with Antonio's grandchild, while Sol, LuShui, and a contrite Belinda celebrate the Chinese New Year together with their now-reconciled families.